u591316/dat110-project1-startcode/README.md

 ```
 where the actual reading of the temperature and writing on the display takes place in a different application via the RPC middleware.

-To break up the complexity of providing the RPC middleware, we will implement a layered client-server software architecture comprised of three layers as illustrated below.
+To break up the complexity of providing the RPC middleware, we will implement a layered client-server software architecture comprised of the three layers illustrated below.

 ![](assets/markdown-img-paste-20200124152521421.jpg)